Private revelation: Types of revelation

 In Catholic belief, Marian visions do not mean Mary appears as a disembodied spirit, since she has been assumed into heaven.
 However, it is probable that Mary could appear in bodily form by bilocation.

 A number of apparitions of Jesus Christ following his ascension have been reported.
 Some of these have received approval, as safe for private belief, from the Holy See.
 For instance, the Vatican biography of Faustina Kowalska quotes some of her conversations with Jesus.

-Apparitions of Jesus are not the same as the Real Presence of Christ in the Eucharist, even if they include Eucharistic adoration, because the sacraments are a part of public revelation.
+The Catholic teaching is that apparitions of Jesus are not the same as the real presence of Christ in the Eucharist, even if they include Eucharistic adoration, because the sacraments are a part of public revelation.
 The apparitions are also not the same as the Second Coming, because the church believes Jesus "will come again in glory to judge the living and the dead."

-There are also reports of interior locutions in which inner voices are reported, but no vision of divinity is claimed.
+There are reports of interior locutions in which inner voices are reported, but no vision of divinity is claimed.
 The Vatican biographies of both Teresa of Ávila and Mother Teresa of Calcutta refer to their interior locutions, although Mother Teresa often preferred to remain private about them.

 Some private revelations produce large amounts of text, while others amount to a few reported sentences.
 For instance, the priest Stefano Gobbi produced a book of messages attributed to the Blessed Virgin Mary, while Mary of the Divine Heart Droste zu Vischering simply wrote two letters to Pope Leo XIII with a message attributed to Jesus Christ, prompting the Pope to consecrate the world to the Sacred Heart of Jesus.

-The church does not regard occultism – spiritism, automatic writing, astrology, fortune-telling, psychic powers, magic, divination, conjuring the dead, etc. – as types of private revelations.

-The church also does not regard private revelations as having authority over the Pope or the bishops in communion with him, because the church, the bishop, and public revelation have divine authority as a matter of faith, while private revelations are not a matter of faith but are believed with human faith.
-Private revelations neither have divine authority nor can they be believed with divine and catholic faith, and a proof of this is that the Magisterium infallibly interprets the inerrant Word of God, whereas saints can make errors about the details of private revelations, since fallen human nature is inclined to sin and error.
-Hence, Catholics cannot disobey the church in favor of obeying private revelation.
+The Catholic church does not regard spiritism, automatic writing, astrology, fortune-telling, psychic powers, magic, divination, conjuring the dead, etc. as types of private revelations, instead classing them as occultism.
+The Catholic Church does not regard private revelations as having authority over the Pope or the bishops in communion with him, because Catholicism gives the church, the bishop, and public revelation divine authority as a matter of faith, while teaching that private revelations are not a matter of faith but are believed with human faith.
+Catholic theologians argue that private revelations neither have divine authority nor can they be believed with divine and catholic faith, offering as evidence the teaching that the Magisterium infallibly interprets the inerrant Word of God, whereas saints are believed to be capable of making errors about the details of private revelations, since fallen human nature is inclined to sin and error.